Jesus movement: Growth and decline

 Secular and Christian media exposure in 1971 and 1972 caused the Jesus movement to explode across the United States, which attracted evangelical youth eager to identify with the movement.
 While many other communes and fellowships sprang up, the Shiloh and Children of God communities attracted more new believers.

 Explo '72 was an event organized by the Campus Crusade for Christ which was held at the Cotton Bowl Stadium in Dallas, and involved such conservative leaders as Bill Bright and Billy Graham.
 Many of the 80,000 young Jesus People attending Explo '72 discovered for the first time these and other traditional avenues of Christian worship and experience.
-Although Explo '72 marked the high-water mark of media interest, the Jesus movement continued at a grass roots level with smaller individual groups and communities.
+Although Explo '72 marked the high-water mark of media interest, the Jesus movement continued at a grass-roots level with smaller individual groups and communities.

 The movement began to subside, largely concluding by the late 1980s, but left a major influence in Christian music, youth and church life.

 Legacy

-Although the Jesus movement lasted no more than a decade (except for the Jesus People USA which continues to exist in Chicago), its influence on Christian culture can still be seen.
+Although the Jesus movement lasted no more than a decade (except for the intentional community Jesus People USA, which continues to exist in Chicago), its influence on Christian culture can still be seen.
 Thousands of converts moved into leadership positions in churches and parachurch organizations.
 The informality of the Jesus movement's music and worship affected almost all evangelical churches.
 Some of the fastest-growing U.S. denominations of the late 20th century, such as Calvary Chapel, Hope Chapel Churches, Victory Outreach, Vineyard Churches, and Sovereign Grace Churches, trace their roots directly back to the Jesus movement, as do parachurch organizations like Jews for Jesus and the contemporary Christian music industry.
 Perhaps the most significant and lasting influence, however, was the growth of an emerging strand within evangelical Christianity that appealed to the contemporary youth culture.

-The culture of youth began to change far before the Jesus Movement of the '60's/'70s.
+The culture of youth began to change far before the Jesus movement of the 1960s and 1970s.
 Billy Graham, one of the leading evangelists of this time, started to see changes in youth during the late 1940s.
 Through the 1960s, college campuses all across the country were beginning to add campus ministries.
 Some of the organizations for this were Campus Crusade for Christ, Fellowship of Christian Athletes, and InterVarsity Christian Fellowship.

 Jesus music, which grew out of the movement, was very influential in the creation of various subgenres of contemporary Christian music during the late 20th and early 21st centuries, such as Jesus Culture and Hillsong in both America and the UK.
 This also led to the inclusion of new musical instruments in churches all over the world, such as guitars and drums, in addition to traditional musical instruments such as pianos and organs.
-Music in other parts of the world was also greatly influenced by the Jesus Movement, such as music in Central America.
-In Central America, Pentecostal churches under the charismatic movement began to compose spiritual music called coros (fast-paced hymns) which is normally accompanied by dancing as worship.
+Music in other parts of the world was also greatly influenced by the Jesus movement, such as music in Central America.
+In Central America, Pentecostal churches under the charismatic movement began to compose spiritual music called coros (fast-paced hymns), normally accompanied by dancing as worship.

 The topic was the subject of the 2023 film Jesus Revolution.